Tellusant/docs/articles-posts/americas-largest-enterprises-in-2025.md

 Specific VA = Operating profits + Operating expenses = Gross margin

-120 companies were evaluated for calendar year 2024.
+120 companies were evaluated for calendar year 2025.
 If their fiscal year differ from calendar year³, we use the sum of the four quarters nearest to December.
 If companies have off-quarter reporting⁴, we use the quarters closest to the calendar year (thus maximum one month off).

 ---
 This concludes this year's review of the largest companies.
-This is now an annual release by Tellusant.
+This is an annual release by Tellusant.

 ---
 [2025-03-20]